The following content is from a guest contributor.

 This is just an overview of some of the more important marketing actions an independent repair shop should take.
 This is by no means a comprehensive list.
 But the key is to understand that marketing, if executed properly, will directly affect your profits.
 It’s just as important as car count or hiring great employees.

-If you need help with your Marketing plans, DRIVE is ready to help.
-Please give us a call today at 818.863.1077 or contact us HERE.
+If you need help with your marketing plans, DRIVE is ready to help.
+Please give us a call today at 818.863.1077 or fill out our contact us form.

 DRIVE is the largest automotive and truck repair coaching and high-tech management training company in North America.
 With over 25 years of experience, their continuing aim is to provide shop owners with best-in-class training, organizational skills, management tools – while improving their quality of life.
 The goal of DRIVE is to fully arm shop owners with every executive and management ability needed to win and grow their business.